philtsmith570/Data-Science-Machine-Learning-Home/README.md

 # Data Science and Machine Learning
 ## Course work and personal projecs
 ## Philip T. Smith
-Repository for base README.md to direct to coursework and personal projects

 ## Introduction
 This repo contains links to my coursework and personel projects.